KuldeepSinh/YAMS/README.md

 <b>Yet Another MQTT Server (in Erlang): </b>

 At present YAMS is in its very early (inception) stage, in other words, its raw and smelly.
 The idea is to learn Erlang/OTP while doing it.
 First make it work then make it beautiful.
-Other inspiration behind developing YAMS is my will to learn and meet the technical challenges of handling hundreds of thousand concurrent TCP connections, if not millions.
+Other inspiration behind developing YAMS is my wish to learn and meet the technical challenges of handling hundreds of thousand concurrent connections, if not millions.

 <b>Whats in the name: </b>